AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-pow-reflection.md

 \todo{not sure if this should be included. if so then need to write out this section}

 Say chain B reflects both A and C. $A <-> B <-> C$.
-PoW reflection says A gets a benefit by proving that B reflects specific work from A. Does A get a security benefit by proving that C reflects B reflects A?
+Proof of Reflection says A gets a benefit by proving that B reflects specific work from A. Does A get a security benefit by proving that C reflects B reflects A?

 ### Equivalency of Reflecting and Non-Reflecting Block-Weightings

 \label{sec:equiv-state-block-weightings}

-\todo{show that the result under PoW reflection is backwards compatible, i.e., existing consensus methods will settle on the same result.
+\todo{show that the result under Proof of Reflection is backwards compatible, i.e., existing consensus methods will settle on the same result.
 Needs to work for DAGs, too.}

 ##### Notes: